Jemilius13/My-Analysis-and-Finding-Using-SQL/README.md

 The project underscores how SQL serves as an essential tool for data-driven problem-solving and strategic decision-making, showcasing the potential of structured data analysis in addressing complex business business challenges.

+THIS PROJECT WAS ASSIGNED TO ME BY MR. FEMI AYODELE